Jul 02, 2026

 Objectives

-• gauge the position of ALICE members across all HDV-relevant topics covered by the AFIR public consultation questionnaire
+• aligning the position of ALICE members across all HDV-relevant topics covered by the AFIR public consultation questionnaire

-• build the evidence base for ALICE’s formal consultation response, to be submitted to the Commission before 3 August 2026
+• building the evidence base for ALICE’s formal consultation response, to be submitted to the Commission before 3 August 2026

 • Welcome and framing.
 Alice Scotti (ALICE)